“Why Did They Do That?”

 Experience teaches us something harder than being handed certainty in the "why" answer.
 We need to learn to trust ourselves and our reactions to ambiguity.
 People don’t act from your fantasy of who they are.
 They act from their patterns.
 Even when the connection felt real.
 Even when you believed you knew them.
 Even when the shift blindsided you.
 (Especially then.)

 Ghosting is a pattern.
-But there is so much more.
-That hot-and-cold rhythm you feel, or the sudden emotional withdrawal you get after a disagreement, is the kind of confusing behavior that knocks the breath out of you.
-It’s rarely about your worth.
-It’s nearly always about their wiring, their capacity, what they can sustain.
+But there is so much more to human behavior that hurts people.
+That hot-and-cold rhythm you feel, or the sudden emotional withdrawal you get after a disagreement, is the kind of confusing behavior that knocks the breath out of you and makes you cautious in the relationship.
+I have found that it is rarely about your worth.
+It’s nearly always about their wiring, their capacity, what they can sustain in love.

-Here’s the truth: most people resist this until they’re ready to grow.
-If you truly knew why, you might be even more disappointed than you are right now.
+People resist change until they’re ready to grow.
+So let me offer that if you truly knew their "why," you might be even more disappointed than you are right now.
 So when someone asks me, “Why would they do this if they didn’t mean that?”I don’t rush to explain motives.
 Again, I'm not a mind-reader.

-Instead, I name the reality.
+Instead, I find myself naming the reality for them.
+And they can take a deep breath because I said it out loud.
 Inconsistency is already the message.
 Confusion doesn’t need interpretation.
 It needs a response.
 Yes, I can offer possibilities, but I will never pretend to know what someone else is thinking.
 And neither can you.

-So we stop chasing answers.
-We come back to our body cues and our values, and we look to trust our instincts.
+So stop chasing answers.
+We return to how our body feels and gain a deeper understanding of our values, and then we can trust our instincts again.
 We craft a response to confusion that you can return to every time the ground shifts.
-One that honors your integrity instead of feeding the spiral.
-We are rooted in values; we don't need armor or reactance.
+One that honors integrity instead of feeding the rumination spiral.
+Once we get a response, we can apply it to many ambiguous circumstances, and we have leveled up.

 Relationship work isn’t decoding someone else’s behavior.
 It’s knowing who you are when clarity is missing.
 We have what we need already in our hearts and souls.
 So after we've made our attempts to reach out or repair, it's all up to us to find our own peace.

-When someone’s behavior becomes unclear, do you chase understanding—or do you stand by your values and standards?
+let me ask one more coaching question.
+When someone’s behavior becomes unclear, do you beg for understanding—or do you stand by your values and standards?

 That answer will carry you home.